RaphaelKarmalker/personal-assistant-v2/README.md

 ### Design Principles

-1. **Separation of Concerns**: Each module handles a single responsibility—authentication, event management, task management, and speech processing are completely decoupled
+1. **Separation of Concerns**: Each module handles a single responsibility - authentication, event management, task management, and speech processing are completely decoupled
 2. **Dependency Injection**: Services are instantiated and injected at runtime, enabling easy testing and configuration
 3. **Async-First Design**: Built on Python's asyncio for non-blocking I/O operations throughout the entire pipeline
 4. **Graceful Degradation**: System components fail independently without bringing down the entire service